 A certified translation is a translation signed by the translator to endorse that the translation is correct and complete.
 The translator’s endorsement typically includes date, signature, stamp and a brief description of the translator’s qualifications (e.g. that (s)he is a certified translator).
 In many cases the translator’s declaration is written on stationery with a letterhead so that the foreign or Danish recipient can contact the translator and confirm his or her existence and qualifications.

 ad Astra Translatører supply certified translations in PDF format, and in hardcopy with an original stamp and signature.
 The physical copy consists of a cover, translation, endorsement and source text.
 The copy is stapled together and bound with document tape, so that the translation, endorsement and source text now comprise one assembled document.
 In many cases a PDF version will suffice – e.g. for electronic visa applications – but we always offer a hardcopy.
 The physical document is necessary, for example, when the certified translation has to be legalized (authenticated) or presented directly to an authority.

 The physical version of certified translations with an original stamp is posted or can be picked up from our offices.
-We are also happy to deliver via DHL at a cost of DKK 150 in Denmark and DKK 500 to most of the rest of the world (both prices excl.
+We are also happy to deliver via DHL at prices starting at DKK 200 in Denmark and DKK 600 to most of the rest of the world (both prices excl.
 VAT).

 What is a legalized translation?

 A certified translation can be legalized by the authorities.
 The point of legalization is to certify signatures.
 Translations into Danish need not be legalized, but certified translations into a foreign language must often be legalized; it may be a requirement on the part of the recipient party.
 In South America, for instance, the preference is typically to have all original signatures legalized in order to document their authenticity.